Discount + GST Calculator India

 ₹5,00025%₹3,750₹675₹4,425₹1,475

-Note: "You Save" includes both discount savings and reduced GST compared to full-price purchase.
+Note: "You Save" reflects cumulative savings from both the baseline price discount and the corresponding reduction in the final GST amount compared to a full-price purchase.

 GST Compliance for Discounts